arestivo/slides/markdown/javascript-dom.md

 # Response

-The response should be checked:
+Because only failed requests get rejected, the response must be checked:

 * [ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) &ndash; Boolean indicating if the response was successful (*i.e.*, the status is in the 200&ndash;299 interval).
 * [status](https://developer.mozilla.org/en-US/docs/Web/API/Response/status) &ndash; The status code of the response (*e.g.*, 200, 404).